Probe troubleshooting

 Probes in a status other than Normal will result in further misconfigured or stale services, failed patch management and agent deployment as well as many other issues.
 The first thing to check is that the probe is running.

-- Locate the probe at issue and ensure the Windows Software Probe service is installed and running.
+4. Locate the problem probe and ensure the Windows Software Probe service is installed and running.
 It may need to be restarted.

 N-able N-central probes require .NET version 4.5.2.
-If for some reason .NET fails, the probe service may fail as well.
+If .NET fails, the probe service may also fail.

 Reset the password and account

-As outline in the topic Create a probe administrator account, it is recommended you create a Domain Administrator account for the probe to use, with a complex password that will not expire.
-If the password does expire, or an upgrade does not complete successfully you will see the probe fail due to credential issues.
+As outlined in the topic Create a probe administrator account, we recommend creating a Domain Administrator account for the probe to use, with a complex non-expiring password.
+If the password expires, or an upgrade does fails to complete, the probe will fail due to credential issues.

-Resetting the password and account doesn't touch the credentials the probe uses for things like discovery jobs.
-Best practice is to reinstall the probe using the new correct credentials.
+Resetting the password and account does not affect the credentials the probe uses to perform tasks, such as discovery jobs.
+Although our suggested best practice is to reinstall the probe using the new correct credentials to ensure they are always current and mitigate any potential issues.

 Reinstall the probe

-If you decide to re-install the probe, manually install the appropriate customer specific probe directly on top of the existing one on the customer’s server.
+To reinstall the probe, manually place the appropriate customer-specific version on the customer's server.
 The first time you launch the installer it will remove the existing probe.

 You will need to run it a second time to install a new probe service.